 Rory Taylor, CTO, Concep

-Professional Services Marketing technology firms like Concep work hard to achieve high levels of deliverability, yet blacklisting is always a risk.
-Here we explain what blacklisting is, why it happens and outline what we do to prevent it from affecting our clients.
+Professional Services Marketing technology firms like Concep work hard to achieve high levels of deliverability, yet blocklisting is always a risk.
+Here we explain what blocklisting is, why it happens and outline what we do to prevent it from affecting our clients.

 We live in the age of consent and permission-led marketing where firms need to adhere to regulatory compliance and ‘good manners’ when it comes to emailing a contact.
 Without it, the professional services sector cannot build trusted brands and strong relationships.
 But that’s not always the case.
 There are still unscrupulous individuals or spammers who aim to distribute unwanted content that may be harmful – and that does not comply with anti-spam laws.

-Internet service providers (ISPs) and international blacklisting organisations such as Spamhaus, Barracuda, or Spamcop are constantly on the lookout to help identify the IPs and domains used to send out unsolicited mass email or spam and add them to a ‘blacklist'.
-If the sending IP appears on a blacklist, emails sent from that IP address will be blocked from being delivered to the recipients.
+Internet service providers (ISPs) and international blocklisting organisations such as Spamhaus, Barracuda, or Spamcop are constantly on the lookout to help identify the IPs and domains used to send out unsolicited mass email or spam and add them to a ‘blocklist'.
+If the sending IP appears on a blocklist, emails sent from that IP address will be blocked from being delivered to the recipients.

-What does Concep do to help prevent blacklisting?
+What does Concep do to help prevent blocklisting?

 Supported by humans